Follow

 Managing Microsoft Account Settings

-Sometimes your phone remains linked to your Microsoft Account even after removing it from the app.
+Sometimes, your phone might still show up in your Microsoft Account even after you remove it from the app.
 Visit account.microsoft.com/devices to ensure the device is fully removed from your cloud profile.
 This prevents the phone from trying to reconnect automatically.

 Troubleshooting and Forced Removal

-If the phone keeps reconnecting, you may need to clear the app cache or perform a forced uninstallation.
-For advanced users, you can use PowerShell to remove the app entirely.
-Warning: This requires admin privileges.
+If your phone keeps reconnecting, you might need to clear the app cache or try a forced uninstallation.
+For those comfortable with advanced settings, you can use PowerShell (a command-line tool) to remove the app entirely.
+Just a heads-up: this requires administrator privileges.

 PowerShell